Veil of Ignorance Simulator: The Fairness Test

 - Healthcare Resource Allocation

-- Corporate Policy Design
+- Corporate Policy & DEI

 "Justice is the first virtue of social institutions, as truth is of systems of thought." — John Rawls